-Brown Butter Apple Tart is a nice holiday dessert, but is a great substitute for birthday cakes or cookies.
-I created this quick video to demonstrate this recipe and how easy it is to bake from scratch.
-So, make a tart today for fun and for the holidays, Enjoy!
+This tart is a nice holiday dessert, or eaten at brunch during the festive season.
+I think it’s pretty great as a substitute for a birthday cake and below is my video to demonstrate this recipe and how easy it is to bake from scratch.
+Enjoy!

 2 cups all purpose flour